mehdimhb/geometric-sampling/README.md

-# Geometric Sampling Method (GSM) - Python Package
+# Geometric Sampling Method - Python Package

-The Geometric Sampling Method (GSM), introduced by Panahbehagh (2023), presents an innovative approach to finite population sampling based on a unique geometric framework.
+The Geometric Sampling Method, introduced by Panahbehagh (2024), presents an innovative approach to finite population sampling based on a unique geometric framework.
 This method allows researchers to visually depict first-order inclusion probabilities (FIP) as bars on a two-dimensional graph.
 By adjusting the positions of these bars, users can explore a wide range of sampling designs while controlling second-order inclusion probabilities (SIP).

 This package, `geometric_sampling`, provides tools for implementing the Geometric Sampling Method and is available on PyPI.